Shaping the Market

 -

-Cristin McKnight Sethi (she/her) is a curator, educator, researcher, and writer with expertise in the history of textiles and craft-based media.
-Cristin cultivated a deep knowledge of art and material culture of South and Southeast Asia through her graduate work at the University of Texas at Austin (M.A., 2008) and the University of California, Berkeley (Ph.D., 2015), and while working with several museums including the UCLA Fowler Museum of Cultural History, the Asian Art Museum San Francisco, the Philadelphia Museum of Art, and the Museum of International Folk Art.
-Cristin has held faculty positions at California College of the Arts, Colorado College, the Minneapolis College of Art and Design, and George Washington University where she developed a wide range of courses related to textiles, craft, and global art histories.
-In her curatorial projects, publications, and research Cristin enjoys exploring archives and the role of museums in collecting and disseminating histories of material culture, connections between gender and practices of making, community-based traditions, informal craft economies, materiality and techniques of making, and postcolonialism.
-She has a particular affinity for the needle arts of embroidery, knitting, sewing, as well as textile traditions that have historically been categorized as "women's work."
-Cristin is currently Director of Education at Textile Center of MN, a national center for fiber art based in Minneapolis.
+Cristin McKnight Sethi (she/her) is Director of Education at Textile Center of Minnesota and an Affiliate Faculty member in Art History at the University of Minnesota, Twin Cities.
+Cristin has an expertise in the history of textiles and the art and material culture of South and Southeast Asia.
+She holds a Masters in Art History from the University of Texas at Austin (2008) and a PhD in Art History from the University of California, Berkeley (2015).
+Cristin has worked on curatorial projects at several museums including the Asian Art Museum San Francisco, the Minneapolis Institute of Art, the Philadelphia Museum of Art, and the Textile Museum in Washington, DC.
+She has also held faculty positions at California College of the Arts, Colorado College, the Minneapolis College of Art and Design, and George Washington University where she developed a wide range of courses related to global art histories.
+In her curatorial projects, teaching, and research Cristin enjoys exploring archives and the role of museums in collecting and disseminating histories of material culture, connections between gender and practices of making, community-based traditions, informal craft economies, materiality and techniques of making, and postcolonialism.
 She has served on the Selection Committee for the International Folk Art Market since 2015 and chaired the committee since 2018.

 -